-The other day, I was sorting through some old papers and came across the “Fall in Love” prayer attributed to Pedro Arrupe, SJ.
+The other day, I was sorting through some old papers and came across the “Fall in Love” prayer by Joseph Whelan, SJ.
 His thoughts are so simple yet so profound.
 I was glad to come across them again.

 There came no immediate answer from above and no immediate rising to the challenge on my part.
 I just kept sitting with God—and wondering.

 It wasn’t until many years later that the answer to my question started to reveal itself as I was reading St. John of the Cross’s Ascent of Mount Carmel.
 St. John advised, “In the first place, it should be known that if a person is seeking God, His beloved is seeking him much more.”
 This concept was profoundly liberating to me.
 I had been seeking, trying so hard to know God, but I perceived myself as being on a solitary quest.
 Reading St. John, I realized that I was not alone at all—God was already seeking me!
 This struck a chord deep within my heart.
 Ours is not a God who lets us “go it alone.”
 Ours is a God of relationship.
 If we are seeking God, we are responding to the One who has already been calling us.
 Suddenly, the task of “falling in love” and “staying in love” with God seemed so much easier, because being “in love” requires relationship.

 Despite this realization, though, I still find Fr.
 Whelan’s words challenging.
 They still stretch me out of my comfort zone and urge me to conduct a sort of “spiritual check-up” as I look at the truths of my daily life.
 If we dare to rise to the challenge, Whelan can help us all to come to a more authentic relationship with God.

 - What is it that gets me out of bed in the morning?